gaehlerm/SoftwareEngineering/README.md

 13. The name of a function should tell you exactly what it does.
 There shouldn’t be unexpected behavior hidden in the code.
 For example, it shouldn’t interact with global states, which is anyway a bad thing to do.
 14.	under_score notation is easier to read than CamelCase.
 Use under_score notation for variables and functions, CamelCase for class definitions and file names.
 Though it is more important to stick to the rules used in an ongoing project than comming up with your own notation rules.

+## Exercise

+Try to find better names for the following code:
+// get the bowling code from clean craftsman?

 # 27. Automatization

 // wirte a chapter about automatization? https://github.com/97-things/97-things-every-programmer-should-know/tree/master/en/thing_78 and create the whole automatization process upfront -> source?